 Step 5 – The economist volunteer/team draws up a detailed project plan, agreed with the charity and PBE, which is attached to an agreement signed by all parties.

-Step 6 – Work begins, with the expectation that any analysis will be published in full, and the charity and the economist volunteer/team keep PBE informed of progress by copying us into all correspondence.
-If the planned work is not a piece of analysis (i.e. if it is simply advice to the charity on data collection) there will be no presumption of publication of the report, but we will publish a non-confidential summary of work undertaken.
+Step 6 – Work begins, with the expectation that any analysis will be published in full upon agreement of all parties, and that the charity and the economist volunteer/team keep PBE informed of progress by copying us into all correspondence.
+If the planned work is not a piece of analysis (i.e. if it is simply advice to the charity on data collection) there will be no presumption that the report will be published, , but we will publish a non-confidential summary of work undertaken.

 Step 8 – If appropriate, a draft of the report is sent by PBE for peer review.
 A report containing advice to the charity on data collection will not normally be peer reviewed.